alex-bagnoud/Linking-16S-to-amoA-taxonomy/README.md

 ## Detailed script

 Then, for each dataset, the following script was applied.
-Each command must be executed from the dataset folder `1-ncbi_arch_2000/`, `2-refseq_arch_genomes/`, or `3-genbank_arch_genomes/`.
+Each command must be executed from the respective dataset folder `1-ncbi_arch_2000/`, `2-refseq_arch_genomes/`, or `3-genbank_arch_genomes/`.
 The script presented below is the one that was specifically used to analyse RefSeq genomes.
 The two other datasets were analysed with script slightly different.
 All 3 scripts can be found in this [folder](scripts/).
 They are labeled `script1*.sh` and are actullay not executable.

 ### Blast amoa genes
 ```sh
 mkdir 2-amoa_blast
 ```
-This script blast each genome in the folder to the archaeal amoA db and keeps the best hit.
+This script blasts each genome in the folder to the archaeal amoA database and keeps the best hit.
 It adds to the last line of the blase output file the path to the genome.

 ```sh
 for file in 1-raw_data/arch_genomes_refseq_unarchived/*.fna; do